mstair/security_monkey/docs/quickstart.md

 Setup on AWS, GCP, or OpenStack
 -------------------------------

-Security Monkey can run on an Amazon EC2 (AWS) instance, Google Cloud Platform (GCP) instance (Google Cloud Platform), or OpenStack (Rackspace or private cloud) instance.
+Security Monkey can run on an Amazon EC2 (AWS) instance, Google Cloud Platform (GCP) instance (Google Cloud Platform), or OpenStack (public or private cloud) instance.
 The only real difference in the installation is the IAM configuration and the bringup of the Virtual Machine that runs Security Monkey.

 GitHub Organization Monitoring
 --------------